danielvjacob/project4-java2/README.md

     1. Add the style sheet `style.css` to the scene.
 If you dislike the color scheme, create your own style sheet!
 (The file `style.css` is included in the src directory.)
     1. Add the application name to the title bar, prevent the window from resizing, and then show the window.

-## Submission and Grading

-Submission and grading requirements are given on Canvas.